-- The tax due for the prior three years must be less than \$1,500 in each year.
-However, even if the tax due meets this low level if any of the following factors are present then the compliance risk rises, and the taxpayer may not be eligible to participate.
-The factors are: - o If any of the returns submitted through this program claim a refund; - o If there is material economic activity in the United States; - If the taxpayer has not declared all of his/her income in his/her country of residence; - o If the taxpayer is under audit or investigation by the IRS;
+- The tax due for the prior three years should be less than \$1,500 in each year.
+The IRS will consider, however, cases where the liability is higher.
+Even if the tax due is less than \$1,500 if any of the following factors are present then the compliance risk rises, and the taxpayer may not be eligible to participate.
+The factors are: - If any of the returns submitted through this program claim a refund; - If there is material economic activity in the United States; - If the taxpayer has not declared all of his/her income in his/her country of residence; - If the taxpayer is under audit or investigation by the IRS;